access55/payment-sdk/README.md

    - Update version in package.json
    - Run `npm publish`
 2. Your SDK will be available via jsDelivr and UNPKG automatically.

+## Automated Publishing

+Every push to the `main` branch triggers a GitHub Actions workflow that:
+- Installs dependencies with pnpm
+- Builds the SDK
+- Publishes the latest version to npm with `@latest`

+Your SDK will be available via jsDelivr and UNPKG automatically after each publish.

 ## Directory Structure